Documentation

 document.body.appendChild(menuTemplate.render(context));

-variable is set to an object
+@each directive, the special loop variable is set to an object

 with details about the iteration.